Choosing VE or VF Exhaust Systems

 Bimodal Exhaust Systems

-On many cars even HSV LS3 we see a gain in power from a full exhaust system including headers, high flow metal cats and a performance catback of 20 rear wheel kw or more.
+On many cars even HSV LS3 we see an increase in power from a full exhaust system including headers, high flow metal cats and a performance catback of 20 rear wheel kw or more.
 This is on top of any gains found from a cold air intake or a tune.
-It is worth noting that you cannot just install a full exhaust system on any of the VE-VF models without a engine management computer calibration upgrade.
+It is worth noting that you cannot just install a full exhaust system on any of the VE-VF models without an engine management computer calibration upgrade.